Source the componentsyour product is built from.

 Request product samples or prototypes.
 Engineering and quality teams evaluate against specifications.

 Once qualified, the supplier is added to the ASL.
-Only ASL suppliers can be used for production — this gate prevents unqualified materials from entering the supply chain.
+Only ASL suppliers can be used for production; this gate prevents unqualified materials from entering the supply chain.

 A controlled first purchase at production scale to validate consistency before full volume.

-Qualification lead time is a sourcing risk.
-If a critical supplier fails and no qualified alternative exists, you could be 3–6 months away from a replacement — all while production is constrained.
+If a critical supplier fails and no qualified alternative exists, you could be 3-6 months away from a replacement, all while production is constrained.
 Building a pre-qualified backup supplier before you need one is a standard risk mitigation practice.

 Make vs Buy: When to Source Externally